kleidinc/master-neovim-tmux/src/intro/README.md

 ## Switch to TUI Neovim and Tmux

-Although I have a love-hate relationship with open-source, it has given us amazing development tools like neovim, tmux, lazygit and a never-ending influx of usefull plugins and a thriving helpful community around it.
+Although I have a love-hate relationship with open-source, it has given us amazing development tools like neovim, tmux, lazygit and a never-ending influx of useful plugins and a thriving helpful community around it.

 > The reason why I feel that open-source is broken, is that people, who provide truly useful
 > code, are not adequately rewarded.
 I feel that the big tech monopolies
 > abuse the open source community as modern day slaves.
 They use, abuse, learn from, and monetize,
 > , open-source work for free.
-Even the current AI coding agents 'ab'use the open source code without
+Even the current AI coding agents abuse the open source code without
 > remuneration.

 I first switched from VSCode and Jetbrains to Neovim.
 Then I added tmux to the mix, and finally lazygit.